bareos/kube-bareos/STEP-BY-STEP.md

 3. Regularly check `status dir` for the client initiated connection.
 This may take up to one minute.

 ## Backup and restore operation
 1. Go to `http://<your-minikube-ip>`.
-Finish wordpress installation.
+Finish the Wordpress installation.
 2. Run the `wordpress` job in Bareos.
 3. Do some changes in your Blog
 4. Restore the `wordpress` job using Bareos.
 Your changes are now gone.